archonic/limestone/README.md

 Help decide future features and changes for Limestone with this poll: https://www.strawpoll.me/42684734/
 ## Versions
 Versioning in this repo in intended to maintain and modernize the boilerplate.
-New versions are not intended to update existing forks, although looking through the commits serve as a good upgrade resource.
+New versions are not intended to update existing forks, although looking through the commits serves as a good upgrade resource.

 v0.1 is Rails 5.2
 v0.2 is Rails 6